awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 ![\[Viewing related OpsItems.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_working_scenario_4.png)

-To help you organize OpsItems, you can associate one OpsItem with another so that it appears in the **Related OpsItems** section\.
+To help you organize OpsItems, you can associate one OpsItem with another so that it is displayed in the **Related OpsItems** section\.

 **To add a related OpsItem**